microsoft/FluidFramework/docs/content/docs/advanced/dds-anatomy.md

 ### Operational Transform and Intention Preservation

-More-advanced DDSs require a more-sophisticated conflict resolution strategy to meet user expectations.
+More-advanced DDSes require a more-sophisticated conflict resolution strategy to meet user expectations.
 The general principle is referred to as [Intention Preservation](https://en.wikipedia.org/wiki/Operational_transformation#The_CCI_model).
 For example, the text I insert at position 23 of a SharedString while a friend deletes at position 12 needs to be transformed to insert at the location